-B. The Unwelcome Provision.
+B. The Unwelcome Provision and Unwelcome Statements Provision.

 Colorado's prohibitions on disfavored speech do not stop there.
-The Colorado Anti-Discrimination Act also includes an "Unwelcome Provision."
-Under that provision, it is unlawful for any person who operates in a place of public accommodation to "directly or indirectly ... publish" or otherwise distribute "any written, electronic, or printed communication, notice, or advertisement that indicates ... that an individual's patronage or presence at a place of public accommodation is unwelcome, objectionable, unacceptable, or undesirable" based on "gender expression" or any other protected category.
+The Colorado Anti-Discrimination Act also includes an Unwelcome Provision and an Unwelcome Statements Provision.
+Under the former, it is unlawful for any person who operates in a place of public accommodation to "directly or indirectly ... publish" or otherwise distribute "any written, electronic, or printed communication, notice, or advertisement that indicates ... that an individual's patronage or presence at a place of public accommodation is unwelcome, objectionable, unacceptable, or undesirable" based on "gender expression" or any other protected category.
 Id. §24-34-601(2)(a).
+Likewise, under the latter, it is unlawful for any "person that is the owner, lessee, proprietor, manager, superintendent, agent, or employee of any place of public accommodation" to "directly or indirectly ... publish" or otherwise distribute "any communication" that "[s]tates that the patronage, custom, presence, [or] frequenting ... by any person or class of persons" is "unwelcome or objectionable or not acceptable, desired, or solicited" based on "gender expression" or any other protected category.
+Id. §24-34-701(1)(c).

-The Unwelcome Provision does not define any of its key terms, but it "surely implies a subjective element on behalf of the person" who claims to feel unwelcome.
+Neither the Unwelcome Provision nor the Unwelcome Statements Provision define any of their key terms, but they "surely impl[y] a subjective element on behalf of the person" who claims to feel unwelcome.
 303 Creative v.
 Elenis, 6.
 F.4th 1160, 1213-14 (10th Cir.
 2021) (Tymkovich, C.J., dissenting), rev'd, 600 U.S. 570 (2023); see, e.g., Unwelcome, Merriam-Webster Dictionary (archived May 11, 2025), perma.cc/X2KK-D5QJ ("not wanted"); Objectionable, Merriam-Webster Dictionary (archived May 11, 2025), perma.cc/94D7-2QVY ("offensive").

 As amended by H.B.
-25-1312, then, the Colorado Anti-Discrimination Act also prohibits anyone who operates in a public accommodation from distributing any communication that offends a transgender-identifying person or makes them feel "unwelcome" because the communication refers to such persons without using their "chosen name" or other terms by which they "choos[e] to be addressed."
+25-1312, then, the Colorado Anti-Discrimination Act also prohibits anyone who operates in a public accommodation from distributing any communication that offends a transgender-identifying person or makes them feel "unwelcome" because the communication refers to such persons without using their "chosen name" or other terms by which they "choos[e] to be addressed" or expresses opposition to the use of such terms.
 Colo.
-Rev. Stat. §§24-34-301(9); 24-34-601(2)(a).
+Rev. Stat. §§24-34-301(9), 24-34-601(2)(a), 24-34-701(1)(c).
 Such communications constitute a "discriminatory" and "unlawful" practice based on "gender expression."
 Id. §24-34-601(2)(a).

 Anyone who violates Colorado's public accommodation laws-which, after H.B.
 25-1312, means anyone who "deadnames" or "misgenders" someone in a public accommodation or who publishes statements that make transgender individuals feel "unwelcome"-is subject to investigations, injunctive orders, lawsuits, and fines.
 Violators are reported to the Civil Rights Commission, which can require "compulsory mediation," issue cease-and-desist letters, and order other equitable relief like participation in mandatory re-education programs.
 Id. §§24-34-306(1)(a)(I), (2)(a), (9), 24-34-605; 303 Creative, 600 U.S. at 581.
 Violators can also be sued by "aggrieved" individuals and, upon a finding of liability, be forced to pay hefty fines.
-Id. §24-34-602(1)(a).
+Id. §24-34-602(1).